That look

 (I had resisted previously because I don't need their other services and who wants to be associated with an acronym that sounds like cuck?)

-It was disappointing to see their broadband connection in Leeton was worse than the one I have at home.
+So it was disappointing to discover their broadband connection in Leeton was worse than the one I have at home.

-Australian internet often leaves a lot to be desired and service providers have been criticised for promoting speeds that don't reflect the limited bandwidth available during peak times.
+Australian internet often leaves a lot to be desired and service providers have been criticised for promoting speeds that don't reflect the bandwidth available to users during peak times.

 Anyway, I think I've found a solution for my final LANTITE attempt today for 2024.